sammuelyee/docs/cartodb-editor.md

 ### Creating indexes

-For advanced users, you can sometimes squeeze better performance out of your Visualizations and SQL API requests if you add custom indexes on your columns.
-In general, you should only do this if you:
+Advanced users can squeeze better performance out of your visualizations and SQL API requests by adding custom indexes onto columns.
+In general, you should seek this functionality if you:

 1. Are filtering a visualization by values in one or a few columns.
 2. If you are regularly querying up data through the SQL API and filtering by one or a few columns.
-3. If you are creating Torque Visualizations on very large datasets.
+3. If you are creating Torque visualizations on very large datasets.

-In most cases, a single column index is a safe way to go.
-For Torque Visualizations, a single column index on the column used to play the data (e.g. the Date or Numeric column) is the best way to go.
-To create a single column index, use this SQL pattern
+In most cases, a single column index is the safe way to go.
+For Torque visualizations, a single column index on the column used to play the data (e.g. the date or numeric column) is optimal.
+To create a single column index, use this SQL pattern:

 {% highlight sql %}
 CREATE INDEX idx_{TABLE NAME}_{COLUMN_NAME} ON {TABLE_NAME} ({COLUMN_NAME})
 {% endhighlight %}

-There are more advanced indexes you can use in CartoDB.
-Including multi-column indexes.
-However, they are not a magic wand, so we recommend you read the full documentation on [PostgreSQL Indexes](http://www.postgresql.org/docs/9.1/static/sql-createindex.html) before proceeding.
+There are more advanced indexes you can use in CartoDB, such as multi-column indexes.
+However, they are not a magic wand (our Wizard maintains that glory), so we recommend that you read the full documentation on [PostgreSQL Indexes](http://www.postgresql.org/docs/9.1/static/sql-createindex.html) before proceeding.

 Indexes will take space from your quota.
-CartoDB adds some of its own indexes, that are not counted against your quota, so there is no need to index the automatically generated columns in CartoDB (e.g. the_geom and cartodb_id).
+But CartoDB adds some of our own indexes that are not counted against your quota, so there is no need to index the automatically generated columns in CartoDB (e.g. the_geom and cartodb_id).

 ### Common data

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/commondata.png' | prepend: site.baseurl }}" alt="Common data" /></p>

-From your dashboard, you may also access the Common Data page which gives you access to public datasets.
-Examples of data you may find there includes World Borders, European Countries, Urban Areas, and Populated Places.
-From the list you may directly add a table to your dashboard and start mapping it!
+From your dashboard, you may also access the Common Data page, which gives you access to public datasets.
+Examples of data you may find there include World Borders, European Countries, Urban Areas, and Populated Places.
+Add a table from the list to your dashboard and start mapping it.

 ## Error codes and solutions

 ### Importer error codes

-We try to predict and provide solutions for as many problems as we can, but that still leaves some cases where your CartoDB import is not going to work.
-For all these cases, we try to categorize your error and report the full error back to you at time of import.
-In those cases where you are not able to resolve the issue yourself, please give us the full description on our [support platform]({{ '/docs#support' | prepend: site.cartodb-baseurl }}).
+We try to predict and provide solutions for as many problems as we can, but we're not omniscient...yet.
+For rare cases when we're caught off-guard, we categorize your error and report back to you at the time of import.
+Please reach out to us for assistance on our [support platform]({{ '/docs#support' | prepend: site.cartodb-baseurl }}).

-Here we provide a set of errors and some common solutions.
+Here, we try to anticipate your needs and provide a set of errors with possible solutions.

 <table>
   <tbody>